TAMU-Robomasters/cv_main/README.md

 * Make sure you installed OpenCV from source as shown above.
 * Install TensorRT Version 6+.
 * If you are on a Jetson Product
-    * TensorRT is installed once you flash the product, only do the following steps if you are on an old version of tensorRT.
+    * TensorRT is automatically installed once you flash the product, only do the following steps if you are on an old version of tensorRT.
 You can check the version by running `dpkg -l | grep TensorRT`.
     * TensorRT cannot be installed normally.
 You must over-the-air (OTA) update the package or reflash with an updated SD Card Image.
         * OTA Updates: https://docs.nvidia.com/jetson/archives/l4t-archived/l4t-3231/index.html#page/Tegra%2520Linux%2520Driver%2520Package%2520Development%2520Guide%2Fquick_start.html%23wwpID0EXHA.
         * Reflash: https://developer.nvidia.com/embedded/jetpack.